kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

     // +optional
     AvailableReplicas int32 `json:"availableReplicas"`

     // The number of up-to-date replicas targeted by this MachinePool.
+A machine is considered available when Machine's  UpToDate condition is true.
     // +optional
     UpToDateReplicas int32 `json:"upToDateReplicas"`